jaym93/gtplaces/README.md

 ## TODO:
   * Need to fix SSH access to github.gatech.edu for pulling the codebase directly from the repository.
 Tested with manually adding the source code to the container.
+  * Decide on how best to pass the Environment Variables

 ### Requirement of a new Branch
 This branch ```gtmobile-gtplaces/docker_api_dev``` will only be used for development purposes.